Small Moral Works: Grammatical trifles

+The Operette morali present themselves as a collection of texts that appear to be disconnected, without a unifying framework or explicit thematic links.
+Formally, they exhibit the use of a highly elevated expressive register; the paratextual techniques involve fictitious texts, purportedly discovered manuscripts or translations, and apocryphal works.
+The reader is compelled to follow the line of reasoning from continually varying perspectives.

+This systematic variation imparts to the texts an unmistakable originality in their philosophical, moral, and poetic dimensions.
+The author's thought is not confined within the boundaries of any individual text, but deliberately extends into other parts of the work without interruption.
+The reader's curiosity regarding sensitive themes finds satisfaction precisely through continued reading.

+The work can be considered an open work precisely because of the "triumph of imagination and creative impulse that governs invention in conflict with the expectation of a systematic structure promised by the title".

+The only available model at the time consisted of prose pieces written in the "manner of Lucian" by Vincenzo Monti.
+The Romagnol poet had revived the genre, avoiding the overused dialogue of the dead, and had included several compositions in the four volumes of Proposta di alcune correzioni e aggiunte al vocabolario della Crusca, published between 1817 and 1824.
+In March 1821, Leopardi carefully examined the examples produced by Monti before beginning work on his own project, which had already been conceived for some time.
+Despite this illustrious precedent, the operette remained an original work without direct successors in the history of Italian literature.

+Themes and content

 This book is particularly important in the evolution of Leopardi's ideology, and the dialogues have intense lyrical value.
 As Mario Fubini observed, in the Operette one finds some myths-concepts: happiness, pleasure, love, hope, and nature, which are also central themes in the Canti.
 Happiness is absurd and impossible, but can seem lovable in its deceptive apparitions; pleasure is only a vain ghost; hope inspires pleasant imaginations even if it has no basis; love is a rare miracle that can give man the only real happiness, though short-lived; nature is indifferent or hostile to men, who anyway feel fascinated by natural beauty.

-The title

-The title ties the satirical form with the moral purpose.
-Operette is a humble diminutive: these are short texts, which the author considers small both in size and in value.
-Their shortness enhances the bright philosophical and poetic strength, while morali stresses the philosophical subject.
-There is an implicit link to Opuscula moralia by Plutarch.
-The title also comes from the practical message: since modern philosophy with its truth makes man unhappy, going back to ancient passions and imaginations could make life less unbearable or, at least, suggest ways to soothe sorrow.

-Themes

 The themes revolve around the philosophical ideas of the author: the relationship of mankind with History and Nature, the comparison with the valours of the past and the degenerated situation of the present, illusions, glory and boredom.

 One of the most famous dialogues is the Dialogo della Natura e di un Islandese, in which the author expresses his main philosophical ideas, through the imaginary meeting, "in the heart of Africa", between a simple man coming from Iceland and a giant, beautiful and terrible woman, Nature, who has been chasing and oppressing him everywhere.